yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/with-clause/recursive-cte.md

 - The _non-recursive term_ is invoked just once and establishes a starting relation.
 - The _recursive term_ is invoked time and again.
 On its first invocation, it acts on the relation produced by the evaluation of the _non-recursive term_.
 On subsequent invocations, it acts on the relation produced by its previous invocation.
-- Each successive term evaluation appends its output to the growing result of the recursive substatement.
+- Each successive term evaluation appends its output to the growing result of the recursive CTE.
 - The repeating invocation of the _recursive term_ stops when it produces an empty relation.

 ### Pseudocode definition of the semantics